lofidewanto/gwt-old-maven-sample-basic/README.md

 More information for the structure: https://gwt-maven-plugin.github.io/gwt-maven-plugin/user-guide/project.html

+To build this structure you can use the [Maven archetype](ttps://gwt-maven-plugin.github.io/gwt-maven-plugin/user-guide/archetype.html) from this plugin.

 ## Step 1 - Run GWT DevMode to automatically compile the code

 First package the war file so you get the index.html file: